Arnavion/libjass/README.md

 ### What are all these files?

-* The .ts files are the source of libjass.
-They are TypeScript files and must be compiled into JavaScript for the browser using the TypeScript compiler.
+* The src directory contains the source of libjass.
+They are TypeScript files and get compiled into JavaScript for the browser using the TypeScript compiler.

 * gulpfile.js is the build script.
 The build command will use this script to build libjass.js

-* libjass.css is a CSS file that you'll need to deploy to your website.
+* Once built, the lib directory will contain the compiled libjass.js.
+Also in the directory is libjass.css.
+You will need to deploy libjass.js and libjass.cs to your website.

 ### I want to use libjass for my website.
 What do I need to do?